ste616/atca-training/src/apps/nvis/README.md

 Character | Panel Displayed
 --------- | ---------------
-a         | Amplitude: the average amplitude on each baseline per cycle c         | Closure phase: the closure phase quantity calculated for some baselines with the reference antenna per cycle C         | Computed System Temperature: the system temperature of each antenna, as computed using the options currently supplied by this client d         | Delay: the delay error as determined by examining the phases as a function of frequency D         | Wind Direction: the direction the wind is coming from g         | Computed GTP: the gated total power, as computed using the options currently supplied by this client G         | GTP: the gated total power measured online h         | Hour angle, which is LST - source RA
+a         | Amplitude: the average amplitude on each baseline per cycle A         | Azimuth: the azimuth of the source in that cycle; not the actual antenna azimuth c         | Closure phase: the closure phase quantity calculated for some baselines with the reference antenna per cycle C         | Computed System Temperature: the system temperature of each antenna, as computed using the options currently supplied by this client d         | Delay: the delay error as determined by examining the phases as a function of frequency D         | Wind Direction: the direction the wind is coming from E         | Elevation: the elevation of the source in that cycle; not the actual antenna elevation g         | Computed GTP: the gated total power, as computed using the options currently supplied by this client G         | GTP: the gated total power measured online h         | Hour angle, which is LST - source RA